 Many of the SDGs are directly environmental in focus in that they aim to improve environmental conditions and the sustainability of natural resources.
 Individual goals focus on improving conditions and addressing challenges relating to health; food and agriculture; water and sanitation; human settlements; energy; climate change; sustainable consumption and production; biodiversity and ecosystems (both marine and terrestrial).

-The Department of Agriculture, Water and the Environment is an active participant in the whole-of-government approach to the 2030 Agenda.
+The department is an active participant in the whole-of-government approach to the 2030 Agenda.

 The department has direct responsibility for a number of the Goals and their targets.
 These Goals are: